 - [02:40] – We learn more about what, exactly, Christoph did in his earlier days of working with links.
 Christoph also talks about changes to the industry.

 - [06:26] – What are presell pages, and how did Christoph make a significant amount of money with them?

 - [08:08] – Christoph defines the term “co-citation,” which he used a moment previously, in the context of SEO.

-- [10:12] – Christoph shares his views on PBNs, or private blog networks, then offers advice on how to use them properly.
+- [10:12] – Christoph shares his views on PBNs, or private blog networks, then offers advice on whether to use them.

 - [13:21] – Google connects the dots and takes all your stuff down if you haven’t set up your PBN properly, Stephan explains.
 Christoph agrees, and elaborates on what Stephan has been saying.

 - [16:07] – One mistake, such as one of your employees accidentally logging into the wrong account on the wrong computer, could cost you everything.
 Christoph explains what he means.

 - [18:15] – Stephan emphasizes how high-risk PBNs are.
 He and Christoph then talk about algorithmic penalties and manual penalties, and talk about trying to recover from being penalized.

 - [21:53] – Google has a history of penalizing retroactively, Christoph explains.
 Stephan then discusses this in relation to the example of Wikipedia.